Pierce-Arrow Motor Car Company: Origin

 The Pierce-Arrow's engine displacement started at 453 cuin, continuing to a massive 11.7 L and was increased later to 5 inch bore and 7 inch stroke for 13.52 L, at the time making it by far the largest Otto engine offered in any production automobile in the world.
 In 1910, Pierce dropped its other 4-cylinder models and focused exclusively on 6-cylinder cars until 1929.
-The model 6-36, 6-48, and 6-66 continued for the next decade.
+The models 6-36, 6-48, and 6-66 continued for the next decade.
 Starting in 1918, Pierce-Arrow adopted a four-valve per cylinder T-head inline-six engine (Dual Valve Six) and three spark plugs per cylinder, one of the few, if only, multi-valve flathead design engines ever made.
 The company did not introduce an 8-cylinder engine until the 1929 Model 126, and a V-12 engine was offered in 1931 until the company closed in 1938.

 In 1910, George Pierce died.
 In 1912, Herbert M. Dawley (later a Broadway actor-director) joined Pierce-Arrow, and he designed almost every model until 1938.
 Until 1914, Pierce-Arrow also made a line of motorcycles, including the Pierce Four.

 In 1914, Pierce-Arrow adopted its most enduring styling hallmark when its headlights were moved from a traditional placement at the radiator's sides, into flared housings molded into the front fenders of the car.
 This gave the car an immediately visible distinction in front or side views.
 At night, the car appeared to have a wider stance.
 Pierce patented this placement, which endured until the final model of 1938, although Pierce always offered customers the option of conventional headlamps; only a minority ordered this option.